zthun/janitor/packages/stylelint-config/README.md

-# Description
+# StyleLint Config

-This is the shared stylelint configuration for @zthun scoped projects.
+This is the shared stylelint configuration for zthun scoped projects.

 ## Getting Started